-Shmulik Bakerman, a former deputy CEO of the Israeli GPO and today VP of IDNETI’s sales, explains in 6 minutes why hospital management will forever have a hard time running an operating room, how it relates to the nurses’ burnout, the disappointment from EDI systems, and the `never ending` fear around transplanting expired and recalled item.
+Shmulik Bakerman, a former deputy CEO of the Israeli GPO and today VP of IDENTI’s sales, explains in 6 minutes why hospital management will forever have a hard time running an operating room, how it relates to the nurses’ burnout, the disappointment from EDI systems, and the `never ending` fear around transplanting expired and recalled item.

 Shmulik: We’re talking about operating rooms that have about 25% unexpected events, coming from the emergency room… a car accident that no one planned for during the day…

 The OR is in constant motion.
 They finish one surgery and immediately start the next.
 When you look closely, who is in charge of the entire operation?
 The head nurse, who was never trained to run operating rooms.
 Logistics and Materials Management do not set foot in operating rooms.
 I mean this is an environment in which doctors and nurses have exclusive access.

 This creates a gap that is supposed to close somehow.
 Over the years, hospitals have invested a lot of money in ERP systems, thinking that the software will improve efficiencies.
 So first of all, to implement ERP and EHR systems, which are very heavy information systems, say SAP or ORACLE, is not something suited to the unique environment of the operating room.
 It’s suitable for warehouses but not operating rooms.
 And then you ask the nurse to use and report within those systems.
 These are things she does not know how to do and that’s when you get failures.

 For instance, an item is missing.
 She has to run to the shelves before the operation and start counting and suddenly she discovers that the item she needs has expired or a recall was issued on the item and no one knows the item is on the OR shelf.

 We realized that there is a critical problem with documenting utilization in ORs, which is happening at the end of the chain and is the root cause of all the failures at the beginning of the chain.